susanyang17/doc/dev-ref/Using_Spreadsheet_JSP_Tag.md

 # Send AJAX Request

-The scenario is clicking a button to send an AJAX request, so we have to bind event listeners on buttons.
+The scenario in the example is that the user clicks a button to send an AJAX request, so we have to bind event listeners on buttons.
 To send an AJAX request with JQuery in JSP doesn't require any ZK knowledge, but the servlet needs desktop ID and spreadsheet's UUID to retrieve a ZK desktop and spreadsheet